foysalahmedmin/zaaz-server/EXECUTION_GUIDE.md

         number token "Required"
         array features "Required, Reference: Feature._id[]"
-        number duration "Required, Validity in days at that time" object price "Required, Price at that time" number price.USD "Required, Price in USD at that time" number price.BDT "Required, Price in BDT at that time" object previous_price "Optional, Previous price at that time" number previous_price.USD "Optional, Previous price in USD" number previous_price.BDT "Optional, Previous price in BDT" boolean is_active "Optional"
+        number duration "Required, Validity in days at that time" object price "Required, Price object with USD and BDT at that time" object previous_price "Optional, Previous price object with USD and BDT at that time" boolean is_active "Optional"
         boolean is_deleted "Optional"
         timestamp created_at "Optional, Auto-generated"